 MASE is not a CMR project.

-SMTS is not a CMR project.
+The Port Security Programme is not a CMR project.

-It seek the following four main goals:
+It seeks the following four main goals:

 – protection of shipping of the World Food Programme’s (WFP) humanitarian aid to Somalia and protection of the African Union Mission in Somalia (AMISOM) shipping,

 Eunavfor Operation ATALANTA is not part of the CMR programme.